 The national homelessness crisis affects nearly every community.
-The potential causes of homelessness are varied and further complicated by the wide range of affected people including single adult men and women, families, single mothers with children, transitional age youth, seniors, and veterans.
-The complexity and diversity of its population creates significant challenges for the City of Chula Vista as it seeks ways to assist the homeless.
+The potential causes of homelessness are varied and further complicated by the wide range of affected people including, but not limited to, single adult men and women, families, single mothers with children, transitional age youth, seniors, and veterans.
+The complexity and diversity of its population creates significant challenges for the City of Chula Vista ("City") as it seeks ways to assist the homeless.
 This problem is further exacerbated for communities that lack safe sheltering options (beds) as clients navigate and attempt their transition into a more stable living situation.
+This proposed action will authorize the City Manager, on behalf of the City, to negotiate and enter into an agreement ("Agreement") with Kingdom Causes dba City Net ("City Net" or the "Shelter Operator") to continue operations at the Chula Vista Village at Otay homeless bridge shelter.

-Unfortunately, unsheltered persons frequently occupy public spaces and other places not meant for human habitation, which poses a significant threat to the health and safety of these individuals who are already vulnerable to illness, crime, malnutrition, and harmful weather exposures (such as excessive heat, excessive cold, rain, and flooding).
+Unsheltered persons frequently occupy public spaces and other places not meant for human habitation, which poses a significant threat to the health and safety of these individuals who are already vulnerable to illness, crime, malnutrition, and harmful weather exposures (such as excessive heat, excessive cold, rain, and flooding).
 Thus, the establishment of emergency housing is of urgent necessity for the preservation of life, health, and property.

 Identifying shelter options to address the homelessness crisis has been a priority for the City for several years.
-In an effort to address the lack of available beds and housing options, the City created three programs:
+In an effort to address the lack of available beds and housing options, the City created four programs:

-- "Chula Vista Seven" a project consisting of seven scattered housing units designated for extremely lowincome households [0 - 30% of area median income ("AMI")], which are now occupied by previously homeless families, who are finding their way back to self-sufficiency. - Hotel/Motel Voucher Program Understanding the critical need of emergency shelter beds, an alternative was created with voucher program funding, providing up to 28 days of a safe space for our Homeless Outreach Team ("HOT") Team and clients to work together towards stabilization. - Tenant-Based Rental Assistance Program For those requiring longer term housing assistance, HOME Investment Partnerships Program ("HOME") funds were earmarked to provide up to twenty-four (24) months of rental assistance.
-Not only have these programs positioned the City of Chula Vista in the right direction but created a clear path of the future goals to develop a more permanent solution in the form of a Bridge Shelter and/or Permanent Supportive Housing.
+- "Chula Vista Seven" a project consisting of seven scattered housing units designated for extremely low-income households [0 30% of area median income ("AMI")], which are now occupied by previously homeless families, who are finding their way back to self-sufficiency. - Hotel/Motel Voucher Program Understanding the critical need of emergency shelter beds, an alternative was created with voucher program funding, providing up to 28 days of a safe space for our Homeless Outreach Team ("HOT") Team and clients to work together towards stabilization. - Tenant-Based Rental Assistance Program For those requiring longer term housing assistance, HOME Investment Partnerships Program ("HOME") funds were earmarked to provide up to twenty-four (24) months of rental assistance.
+Not only have these programs positioned the City of Chula Vista in the right direction but created a clear path of the future goals to develop a more permanent solution in the form of a Bridge Shelter and/or Permanent Supportive Housing. - Bridge Shelter On October 26, 2021, the City Council by Resolution No. 2021-211 authorized the purchase of 65 Pallet Shelter Units for the purposes of developing the City's first Homeless Bridge Shelter ("Shelter") on a City owned property located at 205 27th Street, Chula Vista, CA 91911.
+The new shelter, now known as the Chula Vista Village at Otay ("the Village") opened its doors on May 15, 2023 and has successfully been operating for over two years.
+The Village provides a year-round (365 days per year) bridge housing program for approximately sixty-five (65) persons, at a time, experiencing homelessness in the City.
+The Village provides safe, bridge housing, as well as stabilization and supportive services, to prepare them for the most appropriate longer term or permanent housing interventions, contributing to the regional goals of ensuring instances of homelessness are rare, brief, and non-recurring.

-As these programs are fully operational and have proven to be a great resource and solution for many clients, City staff continued with its planning efforts on developing the first homeless bridge shelter in the City of Chula Vista.
+All of these programs are fully operational and have proven to be a great resource and solution for many clients.